Roslindale Village station: History

 A grade crossing elimination project in the late 1890s raised the tracks above grade.
 A rail bridge was built over Roberts Street, while South Street was cut at the tracks, with only a pedestrian underpass.
-The 1898-built bridge over Roberts Street was be replaced with a modern bridge in June 2021.
+The 1898-built bridge over Roberts Street was replaced with a modern bridge in June 2021.
 The new bridge was designed to allow construction of a parallel span should a second track be later added.

-Bus connections

-Roslindale Square is an important bus transfer location; nine MBTA bus routes run on Washington Street between Forest Hills and Roslindale, then fan out to the south and west.
-Five of these routes (plus the 14, which terminates at Roslindale Square) serve the station directly via Belgrade Avenue: